not indexed, quotes 1 2

 BN.
 "The only devils in the world are those running around ...

-1. in our own hearts - that is where the battle
+1. in our own hearts - that is where the battle should be

 fought." --Gandhi